 If you’re in recovery, especially early recovery, relapse prevention is one area that always deserves close attention.
 As you work toward freeing yourself from the bonds of a substance use disorder, there are bound to be a few challenges, which is certainly true of holidays.

 This year, however, the challenge may be even larger as we’re more isolated from friends and family, which is why our team here at Tres Vistas Recovery pulled together the following tips.
-Under the experienced direction of Dr. Daniel Headrick, our goal is to help you weather the holiday season with your sobriety intact.
+Our goal is to help you weather the holiday season with your sobriety intact.

 Among recovery circles, there’s an acronym that sums up some of the common reasons for relapse — HALT — which stands for: